k-nearest neighbors prediction and classification for spatial data: Construction of a -NN supervised classification rule

-Classical \textit{discrimination} or is about predicting the unknown nature of an object, a discrete quantity for example one or zero, sick or healthy, black or white.
-An object is a collection of numerical measurements such as a vector of weather data.
-More generally, an observation of an object is a $d$-dimensional vector $X$.
+The aim here is about predicting the unknown nature of an object, a discrete quantity for example one or zero.
+Let an observation of an object be a $d$-dimensional vector $X$.
 The unknown nature of the object is called a \textit{class} and is denoted by $Y$ which takes values in a finite set $\{1,\ldots ,M\}$.
-In classification, one constructs a function $g$ taking values in $\{1,\ldots ,M\}$ which represents one's guess $g(X)$ of $Y$ given $X$.
-The mapping $g$ is called a \textit{classifier}.
+In classification, one constructs a function (\textit{classifier}) $g$ taking values in $\{1,\ldots ,M\}$ which represents one's guess $g(X)$ of $Y$ given $X$.